ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_client_quick_start.md

 ## Run the VehicleAI Simulator

-1. Run the simulator : Go to your VehicleAI directory and find VehicleAI.exe
+1. Go to your VehicleAI directory and find VehicleAI.exe

 2. Double-click on VehicleAI.exe